tokamak-network/research/plasma-evm/2-user-activated-fork-and-undo-request.md

 UAF requires child chain to be rebased as follow.

-`last finalized epoch - URE - not finalized ORE' - not finalized NRE`
+`last finalized epoch - URE - not finalized ORE' - not finalized NRE'`

 If user create and submit another URB before previous URB is finalized, next chain is rebased based on `not finalized ORE's`.
 Any user can submit `ORB's` to the RootChain.
 ORB' submiter may be incentivised from the URB submit cost.
 But details will be covered from Plasma EVM economic paper.